TiendaNube/api-docs/resources/payment_provider.md

 ### Payment Methods

 There are many companies providing payment methods of different types.
-The currently supported payment methods types by our platform are:
+Currently, our platform supports the following payment methods types:

 - `credit_card`
 - `debit_card`